theopn/dotfiles/README.md

 #### Vim

 My zero-distraction note taker utilizing `vimwiki` plug-in.
-I tried

 `drakai.vim`, which is a custom-made colorscheme of mix between Dracula and Monokai is included.
-I probably will make this a separate project.

 #### Zsh

-Prompt setting inspired by "fino-time" theme in oh-my-zsh and included zsh-autocomplete plug-in.
-My favorite aliases are `nvif` to quickly search files to open in Neovim, `google` to open up Google search in w3m, and `nvi` because not typing 'm' saves me 3 milliseconds every time I open Neovim.
+Shell should be fast.
+Simple prompt with git status and several alias to make my life better, including `nvif` to find file using `fzf` and `fd` and launch on Neovim, `trash` to move a file/folder to `$HOME/trash_zsh/`, and `google` to launch Google on `w3m`.

 ### Linux